Robin-mlh/TKPass/README.md

 ## Usage

-To use TKPass:
+*In the TKPass repertory:*

+On ***Linux***:

     python3 tkp.py

+Or execute it once you have given it the permissions:

+    sudo chmod +x tkp.py
+    ./tkp.py

+On ***Windows***:

+    py tkp.py

+To see the program usage:

+    ./tkp.py --help

 For example, to generate a password:

-    python3 tkp.py password
+    ./tkp.py password

 Or to check the strength of the password "qwER43@!":

-    python3 tkp.py check -p qwER43@!
+    ./tkp.py check -p qwER43@!

-Open the config.py file as a text file to change important settings used by TKPass.
+### Open the configuration file `tkp.conf` to change important settings used by TKPass.
-For example the default password generation settings, the files used, the automatic copy and many other things.
+For example, the default password generation settings, the files used, the automatic copy and many other things.

 ## FAQ